SJR23/ICS/README.md

 Welcome to ICS 46!
 This GitHub project will contain all of the project setup material you need for this class.
 This `main` branch will explain all the instructions you need to copy this code to your computer (or OpenLab), how modify the files you need to for the assignment, how to build/test your code, and finally how to submit!
-If you want any further in depth instructions on any of the more advanced topics such as `CMake`, there will be a branch with more information that you can take a look at!
+If you want any further in depth instructions on any of the more advanced topic

+such as `CMake`, there will be a branch with more information that you can take a look at!

 NOTE : Each `branch` will have more specific instructions for each homework.
 This is a general